Time to Go!

 Research your airline baggage fees and maximum allowance.
 There is typically a size and weight restriction that may differ greatly between airlines, trains, and ships.

 I like to partner with "Pack-for-a-Purpose".
 You can choose to take needed supplies to community projects at your destination.
-The graciousness of your act not only enriches the local community, but also enhances the joy of travel.
+The graciousness of your actions not only enriches the local community, but also enhances the joy of travel.
 Make a lasting impact in the community at your destination by visiting www.PackForAPurpose.org.

 Each airport has a recommended advance check-in time; typically at least one hour prior for domestic and three hours prior for international flights.
 Be sure to know what is recommended at your departure airport.

 Check for entry requirements.
 International travel requires proof of citizenship.
 It is your responsibility to provide all required documents.
 Boarding will be denied without proper travel documentation.
 Most countries do not allow entry with certain types of felony convictions.
 The U.S. Embassy requires a valid Passport to re-enter the United States.
 A lost or stolen passport is easier to replace when a copy can be obtained.
 Please leave a copy at home with a friend or family member that can fax it to your destination in the case of an emergency.

 Download the Mobile Customs App.
 This one effort may greatly improve and expedite your experience through customs.

 Check your passport expiration for validity.
-For many countries, it is now required to have at least six months remaining validity on your passport, at time of travel.
+For many countries, it is now required to have at least six months remaining validity on your passport, at the time of travel.